 Coincidentally, using headings may also help improve the quality of your writing by helping your article to flow better and by helping your to stay organized and avoid unnecessary content.

-3) Use Short Paragraphs – Reading on screen can be difficult, and long paragraphs make this worse.
-Short paragraphs look less daunting on screen and are more likely to be read.
+Reading on-screen can be difficult, and long paragraphs make this worse.
+Short paragraphs look less daunting on-screen and are more likely to be read.

 Like the first two points, short paragraphs will make your writing easier to scan.
 A reader that is looking for a specific piece of information is likely to scan, but unlikely to fully read an entire article.
 Simply put, short paragraphs help readers find what they are looking for.

-4) Use Bold Text for Emphasis – Regardless of what you are writing about, some parts of the article are bound to be more important than others.
-Bold text allows you, the writer, to control what is emphasized.
-Typically headings and sub-headings are bold, but bold text can also be used within paragraphs.
+Regardless of what you are writing about, some parts of the article are bound to be more important than others.
+The bold text allows you, the writer, to control what is emphasized.
+Typically headings and sub-headings are bold, but the bold text can also be used within paragraphs.

 However, if the page is designed with a pixel-specific font size, Internet Explore users will not be able to adjust the text size.
 To avoid this, design with a text size of small, medium or large and control the size of specific text within the page by using percentages (for example using a medium text size, code headings to be 110% instead of specifying a size in pixels).